 While the web browser is great for seeing things on a screen, a web page isn’t as useful if you want a document format that looks better printed or shared in a static format.

-Enter the forthcoming publishing module, which will allow administrators to load up "mail merge" style templates.
+Enter the forthcoming publishing product, which will allow administrators to load up "mail merge" style templates.
 They’ll then be able to combine that with data in Accelo to create exportable documents like invoices as PDF files, work orders in Word document format and more.

 Documents and files are still an important part of doing work for your clients.
 While Accelo has had its own attachment and file system since the beginning, the online editing and collaboration tools now available are much better suited for creating, sharing and working with documents, spreadsheets, presentations and more.